MechSimulator

 1 Overview

 This free Hooke’s law spring constant simulator lets you stretch virtual springs, plot real-time F = kx graphs, and explore elastic behaviour interactively.
-Adjust the spring constant k (10–200 N/m) and add mass to see the force-extension relationship plotted live on the canvas.
-The simulator also demonstrates series and parallel springs, the elastic limit, and elastic potential energy (Ep = ½kx²).
+Adjust the spring constant k (10–1000 N/m) and add mass (0–50 kg) to see the force-extension relationship plotted live, with a colour-coded equation overlay on the canvas.
+The simulator covers series and parallel springs, the elastic limit, and elastic potential energy (Ep = ½kx²).

 2 Getting Started